yoctoproject/poky/documentation/ref-manual/migration-1.6.rst

 --------------------

 The following variables have changed.
-For information on the OpenEmbedded build system variables, see the ":doc:`ref-variables`" Chapter.
+For information on the OpenEmbedded build system variables, see the ":doc:`/ref-manual/variables`" Chapter.

 .. _migration-1.6-variable-changes-TMPDIR: